Sex reassignment surgery (SRS)

 - The last criterion is based on expert clinical consensus that this experience provides ample opportunity for patients to experience and socially adjust in their desired gender role, before undergoing this irreversible surgery.

 On the intake consultation, the procedure is reviewed and explained.
 Questions are answered.
 The previous medical and personal history are noted, and it is determined if the patient is a good candidate.
-The clinical examination will determine the procedure (amount of skin, need for epilation, specific procedure elements,…).
+The clinical examination will determine the procedure (need of extra skin, specific procedure elements,…).

 Surgical wounds are cleaned daily and have to be kept dry and clean until complete healing.
 The vaginal canal will require daily hygiene to avoid complications and infections.

-4-6 weeks after surgery it is generally possible to go back to work.
+4-6 weeks after surgery it is generally possible to go back to work (depends on the work).

-Until the transplant of the female reproductive organs will be made possible by medical advances, pregnancy is not possible for transgender women.
+Until the female reproductive organs transplant will be made possible by medical advances, pregnancy is not possible for transgender women.

-When revision surgeries are requested it is usually to improve the aesthetics of the results, but sometimes a secondary vaginoplasty is indicated to improve the functionality of the neovagina.
+When revision surgeries are requested it is usually to improve the aesthetics of the results, but sometimes corrective interventions on the neovagina are indicated to improve the functionality of the neovagina.
+They are usually performed 6 months after the initial procedure.

-- Neo-vagina with vaginal orifice and considerable penetration depth
+- Neo-vagina with considerable penetration depth and possibility of a selflubricating

 - Clitoris with sensation, capable of orgasm